Lionk-Framework/Lionk/docs/userGuide/userGuide.md

 - Title: A brief title summarizing the notification.
 - Message: A more detailed description of the notification.
 - Status: Indicates whether the notification has been read or remains unread.
-- Actions: You can take immediate action on the notification by clicking the MARK AS READ button, which will change its status and move it out of the active notifications list.
+- Actions: You can take immediate action on the notification by clicking the **`MARK AS READ`** button, which will change its status and move it out of the active notifications list.

-You can also access active notifications by clicking the button in the app bar wich also indicates the number of unread notifications:
+You can also access active notifications by clicking the **`bell button`** in the app bar which also indicates the number of unread notifications:

 ![](appBarNotification.png)